Veldurthi, Kurnool district: Administration

 Veldurthi has Grama panchayat grade in Municipality.
 As per constitution of India and Panchayat Raj Act, Veldurthi village is administrated by Sarpanch (Head of Village) who is elected representative of village.

 Veldurthi comes under Pattikonda Assembly Constituency and Kurnool Parliament Constituency.
-The present Pattikonda MLA Kangati Sri Devi is from Veldurthi.
+The present Pattikonda MLA K.E.Shyam Kumar is from Veldurthi.

 It comes under Kurnool Revenue Division.

 Demographics

 The Veldurthi town has population of 17890 of which 8804 are males while 9086 are females as per Population Census 2011.

 Average Sex Ratio of Veldurthi town is 1032 which is higher than Andhra Pradesh state average of 993.

-Villages in Mandal

-Veldurthi has total of 38 villages under its revenue mandal.
-Important Villages in Mandal are Sri Rangapuram, Ramallakota, Cherukulapadu, Kalugotla, Govardhanagiri, L.Banda.

 Economy

 Main source of income for majority of the people is from Agriculture.
 Few industries are also present, such as Limestone, Stone Polishing etc. In Ramallakota village Iron ores are present.
 Small scale mining is going in Ramallakota.

 Transport

 Veldurthy is very well connected by road as NH-44 passes through the town.
 State Highway 31 also passes through Veldurthi which connects Velugodu - Gadivemula - Kalvabugga - Veldurthi - Krishnagiri - P Kota Konda - Edula Devara Banda.

 APSRTC Depots of Dhone and Kurnool -1 operate buses to Veldurthi.
 Buses are frequently available to Dhone, Kurnool and Kodumur and Time Bounded services to Bethamcherla and Krishnagiri.